Mark Butler supervises 1 postgraduate research students. If these students have produced research profiles, these are listed below:

-Dr Mark Butler's research interests are centred on UK employment law and EU Labour law, with a particular emphasis on employee rights.
+Dr Butler's research interests are centred on UK employment law and EU Labour law, with a particular emphasis on employee rights.

-International Employment/Labour Law: Research into individual rights will be considered.
+Dr Butler is happy to consider PhD proposals in the following areas: International Employment/Labour Law: Research into individual rights will be considered.

 EU Employment/Labour Law: Free Movement of Workers, Discrimination law, the rights of employees to participate in management decisions, Health and Safety, family-friendly rights, and social policy.